Back to top anchor

 KCC reporters are children of all ages who send us stories, photos, videos & drawings about their favourite wildlife and wild places.
 You can send these in an email to kccinbox@forestandbird.org.nz, or post us a drawing in the mail, you can send it to Wild Things, PO Box 631, Wellington 6140.

-You can send in anything – a written story, a movie, some photos, a drawing – maybe a poem?
-You could tell us about your latest KCC adventure, draw a picture of your favourite animal, plant or habitat, write a story about New Zealand’s weird and wonderful wildlife, do an interview with someone who also loves nature.
+You can send in anything – a written story, a movie, some photos, a drawing, a poem – or any kind of creation!
+You could tell us about your latest KCC adventure, draw a picture of your favourite animal, plant or habitat, write a story about New Zealand’s weird and wonderful wildlife or do an interview with someone who also loves nature.

 • "At the end of last autumn, I found a praying mantis and kept her for a pet.
 Then she laid eggs in a foam called ootheca which I think is a cool word!
 We found out she eats flies, caterpillars and worms 🐛.
 She laid three ootheca and we waited for them to hatch in spring.